 Five years on, Apple is still the apex predator with a leading share of the market, but that hasn't deterred competitors from churning out new wireless earbuds.
 And for good reason: The number of true wireless earbuds sold is expected to more than triple from 2019 to 2022.

-While Apple is reportedly on the cusp of third-generation AirPods, pretty much every major player (including Sony, Bose, Jabra, Beats, Google and Amazon) has also released second-, third- and even fourth-generation versions of their own wireless earbuds.
+While Apple has already released its third-generation AirPods, pretty much every major player (including Sony, Bose, Jabra, Beats, Google and Amazon) has also released second-, third- and even fourth-generation versions of their own wireless earbuds.
 And they've gotten very good.

-Now, this past month, the latest generation of heavy-hitters has landed in the form of Sony's WF-1000XM4, successor to the buds that tackled noise-canceling before Apple got around to it, and the new Jaybird Vista 2, the best headphones for running, full stop.
+Now, this last several months, the latest generation of heavy-hitters has landed in the form of Sony's WF-1000XM4, successor to the buds that tackled noise-canceling before Apple got around to it, and the new Jaybird Vista 2, the best headphones for running, full stop.
+Heck, Sony even introduced a completely new kind of wireless earbuds, the Linkbuds, which have hole in the middle to better let in outside sounds (which is ideal for work environments and even exercising).

 There are more types of wireless earbuds than ever